Request for customs intervention

 Special case of small consignments of non-perishable goods

-- without providing the applicant with the contact details of the holder of the goods;
+- without providing the applicant with the details of the holder of the goods;

 - without notifying the applicant of the customs detention.